Lapp knot

-The Lapp knot is an ends joint, i.e. it is used to join two cordage ends (whether of separate lines or of one, making a round sling).
-It is essentially a reverse sheet bend.
-The slipped Lapp bend also is an exploding knot, which means that when pulling the quick release end it falls completely apart without further entanglement.
+The Lapp knot is a type of bend.
+It has the same structure as the sheet bend, but the opposite ends are loaded.
+The slipped Lapp bend (among arbourists known as quick hitch) is also an exploding knot, which means that when pulling the quick release end it falls completely apart without further entanglement.
 It is as strong as or even stronger than the sheet bend, though much less common.

-The Lapp knot is closely related to the sheet bend, the bowline and the Eskimo bowline, as they all share the same core structure, but differ in how the four ends are loaded --which is standing part, tail, eye legs, as applicable.
+The Lapp knot is closely related to the sheet bend, the bowline and the Eskimo bowline.
+They all share the same core structure, but differ in how the four ends are loaded.

 The Lapp knot was sometimes called 'false sheet bend', which might explain its low popularity.

 Lapp bend

 A way to tie the knot is shown in the image to the left.
 The orientation of the green bight is important: Its working end should end up on the same side as the red lines slip bight, or as the red working end when tying the non-slip version (A & C).
 If they end up on opposite sides (B & C), the resulting knot is much weaker and tends to slip, because then the two standing parts lose some of their binding force due to mutual friction before they can clamp down the loose ends.
 (The same is true for the bowline.)

 The non-slipped Lapp bend (like the bowline) does not jam and can be untied easily even after being loaded.
 The slipped version unties even easier with a firm tug on the end E (quick release).